Hematopoietic stem cell transplantation: History

 In 1939, a woman with aplastic anaemia received the first human bone marrow transfusion.
 This patient received regular blood transfusions, and an attempt was made to increase her leukocyte and platelet counts by intravenous bone marrow injection without unexpected reaction.

 Stem-cell transplantation was pioneered using bone marrow-derived stem cells by a team at the Fred Hutchinson Cancer Research Center from the 1950s through the 1970s led by E. Donnall Thomas, whose work was later recognized with a Nobel Prize in Physiology or Medicine.
 Thomas' work showed that bone-marrow cells infused intravenously could repopulate the bone marrow and produce new blood cells.
 His work also reduced the likelihood of developing a life-threatening graft-versus-host disease.
 Collaborating with Eloise Giblett, a professor at the University of Washington, he discovered genetic markers that could confirm donor matches.

+The very first successful bone marrow transplants were performed in 1958 by Georges Mathé, then assistant to Jean Bernard at the Hôpital Saint-Louis in Paris, on five Yugoslav physicists accidentally irradiated in a nuclear reactor,.
+Four survived the transplant.

 The first physician to perform a successful human bone-marrow transplant on a disease other than cancer was Robert A. Good at the University of Minnesota in 1968.

 In 1975, John Kersey, also of the University of Minnesota, performed the first successful bone-marrow transplant to cure lymphoma.
 His patient, a 16-year-old-boy, is today the longest-living lymphoma transplant survivor.

 Donor registration and recruitment

 At the end of 2012, 20.2 million people had registered their willingness to be a bone-marrow donor with one of the 67 registries from 49 countries participating in Bone Marrow Donors Worldwide.
 Around 17.9 million of these registered donors had been ABDR typed, allowing easy matching.
 A further 561,000 cord blood units had been received by one of 46 cord blood banks from 30 countries participating.
 The highest total number of bone-marrow donors registered were those from the U.S. (8.0 million), and the highest number per capita were those from Cyprus (15.4% of the population).

 Within the U.S., racial minority groups are the least likely to be registered, so are the least likely to find a potentially life-saving match.
 In 1990, only six African Americans were able to find a bone-marrow match, and all six had common European genetic signatures.
 Africans are more genetically diverse than people of European descent, which means that more registrations are needed to find a match.
 Bone marrow and cord blood banks exist in South Africa, and a new program is beginning in Nigeria.
 Many people belonging to different races are requested to donate as a shortage of donors exists in African, mixed race, Latino, aboriginal, and many other communities.

 Two registries in the U.S. recruit unrelated allogeneic donors: NMDP or Be the Match, and the Gift of Life Marrow Registry.